Xiaoxin-Liao/SAR_datasets/README.md

 💻 Code Features

 step0_show_large_image.py: Reads raw .dat echo files, parses the header parameters, and performs SAR imaging using the Range-Doppler (RD) Algorithm.
+It provides a clear visual comparison between a basic compression result and a full-process result.

 step1_make_dataset.py: Processes the complex SAR images into training datasets suitable for Deep Learning.